yyhtbs-yye/mnist_object_detection_scratch/README.md

 - Output Layer: The final convolutional layer outputs bounding box coordinates, confidence scores, and class probabilities.
 For detailed information about the architecture, refer to model.py.

-## Training
-The training script loads the dataset, performs preprocessing, and trains the model using Adam optimizer and a custom YOLO loss function.
-The key training steps are:

-- Forward pass: The images are passed through the YOLO model to predict bounding boxes and class probabilities.
-- Loss Calculation: The custom YoloLoss function computes the loss based on localization (bounding box coordinates), confidence, and classification loss.
-- Backpropagation: The optimizer updates the model weights based on the computed loss.
-- Model checkpoints are saved every 100 epochs in the model_checkpoints/ directory.

-## Evaluation (not implemented Yet, mAP metric)
-To evaluate the model on new images or a test dataset, load the trained model and perform inference using the test images.
-The evaluation script will generate predictions and compare them against ground truth annotations.

 ## Contributing
 If you'd like to contribute to this project, feel free to create a pull request or open an issue.
 Make sure to follow the coding guidelines and write clear commit messages.